NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 * Tokens are no longer refreshed when the __User Profile__ is viewed. <!--PEAR-1818-->
 * __Quick Search__ now correctly displays results even if the same search input is applied twice quickly. <!--SV-2410-->
 * In __Set Operations__, saving gene and mutation sets will now be successful if the saving dialog is manually dismissed after the Save button is clicked. <!--SV-2368-->
-* Users will no longer be able to download more than 5 GB of files in total at a time via the browser from the cart. <!--SV-2342-->
+* Users will no longer be able to download more than 5 GB of files in total at a time via the browser from the __cart__. <!--SV-2342-->
 * Table buttons in __Clinical Data Analysis__ no longer overlay the survival plot on smaller screens when many survival plots are displayed at the same time. <!--PEAR-1600-->
 * The correct file size total will now be displayed in the __Repository__ when filtering is applied within the tool and the active cohort contains Available Data filters. <!--SV-2376-->
 * Downloading the **Clinical/Biospecimen TSV or JSON** before the cohort has fully loaded will no longer result in an error. <!--SV-2402-->